 Serving suggestions

-Butter Beans are perfect for soaking up the rich and indulgent marry me sauce.
-Served them with simple toasted sourdough or french baguette.
+- Butter Beans are perfect for soaking up the rich and indulgent marry me sauce.
+Served them with simple toasted Dutch Oven Bread, Soft French Bread or Buttermilk Bread.

 Marry me butter beans are perfect for a quick and comforting dinner and are excellent as leftovers; you'll be trying to come up with excuses to make this one again and again!
 So here's how to store them.